vsf-tv/rist-pfd/PFD-Fields.md

 The fields above are defined as follows:

 1. ID TYPE: 4 bits
-Senders shall set this field to identify a standards body category, and to define the format of the ID Number field.
+Senders shall set this field to identify a standards body category, and to define the format of the ID VALUE field.
 The following ID Types are defined:
     - 0:  VSF Category.
     - 1:  RFC Category.
     - 2:  SMPTE Category.